donaldrich80/modular-gitlab-ci/docs/Getting_Started/quickstart.md

 ## Public Repo (with Pages)

-!!! warning "mkdocs.yml required.
-Pipeline will fail without it."

-This setting is intended for public repos with documentation.
+This setting is intended for public repos with documentation, but can be customized.

 Add this clause to your .gitlab-ci.yml